ibm-cloud-docs/cloud-object-storage/credentials.md

 Note that when using HMAC credentials to create signatures to use with direct [REST API](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#bucket-operations-hmac) calls that extra headers are required:
 1. All requests must have an `x-amz-date` header with the date in `%Y%m%dT%H%M%SZ` format.
-2. Any request that has a payload (object uploads, deleting several objects, and so on) must provide a `x-amz-content-sha256` header with an SHA256 hash of the payload contents.
+1. Any request that has a payload (object uploads, deleting several objects, and so on) must provide a `x-amz-content-sha256` header with an SHA256 hash of the payload contents.
-3. ACLs (other than `public-read`) are unsupported.
+1. ACLs (other than `public-read`) are unsupported.

 Not all S3-compatible tools are currently supported.
 Some tools attempt to set ACLs other than `public-read` on bucket creation.
 Bucket creation through these tools will fail.
 If a `PUT bucket` request fails with an unsupported ACL error, first use the console as shown in the [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) to create the bucket, then configure the tool to read and write objects to that bucket.
 Tools that set ACLs on object writes are not currently supported.
-{:tip}
+{: tip}